KalinAtSnow/frontend-final/README.md

 I got both my api and my frontend up on kubernetes - they don't talk to each other yet there or locally yet.
 It took me longer than I thought to get them to this point.
 I have three pages designed in figma as a wireframe.
 I didn't hvae time to look into colors but with it being a pokemon adjacent app foremost, I will likely make it blue (near the color of the card back) to start out with.
 So I don't have an official tailwind schema yet, but I've at least thougth about it.

 I haven't had much time to work on it, but I forsee that I will have more time for the next checkpoint to catch back up.
 I think I did front load myself a little but it should be manageable.

+## Nov 9
+I got everything up to some degree, I still need to seed the database with a little bit more usable data (images mainly, but i'm working on that) I have the start of being able to show cards, I need to figure out how I want to filter/display them fully for next time as well.
+I feel like I'm almost starting down the route of 90% of the way done with everything because I'm not exactly sure how everything will look just yet (and how reliant everything is on images which is the hardest part right now).
+Though, I did lay out some groundwork for future days and it might end up changing what I had planned with it.
+Automate things rather than manually make them like I had planned.